 No matter what it is that bloats your goat during summer in the Netherlands, I hope you just enjoy the weather wherever you are and have fun with friends and family whilst the sun is here.

-Editor’s Note: This article was originally published on July 2016, and was fully updated June 2020 for your reading pleasure.
+Editor’s Note: This article was originally published in July 2020, and was fully updated in July 2022 for your reading pleasure.